JosephKeenan82/atm-machine/README.md

 Test from the REST level to ensure outputs are as expected and consistent.
 Tests use test.properties to communicate with mysl container.

 Once a commit has occurred a build is triggered in [travis-ci.com](travis-ci.com).
-See .travis.yml for more information.
+A hook is added to github which triggers the build.
+Information for the build is obtained from .travis.yml.

 -------------------------
 Known Issues